shrikantbhute/metagenomicsonhoffman/README.md

 This is applicable to anyone trying to scale metagenomic data preprocessing for many samples on a supercomputer.
 At UCLA, our HPC job scheduling system is the Univa Grid Engine, derived from Sun Grid Engine.
 Therefore, these commands carry over to other UGE job scheduling systems.

+Software versions used in this tutorial (Dec 2022)
+- Metaphlan v4.0
+- Humann v3.6
+- KneadData v0.10.0

 ---
 ## Basic supercomputer instructions for novices